sunnyvalechha/Terraform/README.md

 ![image](https://github.com/sunnyvalechha/Terraform/assets/59471885/ac55a9e8-1204-4de1-9c19-2d470e88be5d)

-Here, resource name can be anything
+Here, the resource name can be anything

 **Types of Blocks in Terraform**